 5. Drying Time

-Some primers can take 10 to 30 minutes in order to dry.
+Some primers can take 10 to 30 minutes to dry.
 Others may take one hour or 24 hours.
 Depending on their formula, each primer will have a different drying time.
 And this takes us to the next point.

-6.The Time You Have
+6. The Time You Have

 This and the drying time usually go hand in hand.
 If you do not have a lot of time on your hand, choose a quick drying water based primer.